River fishing with Ged Brown

 So Peaceful!

-Geds funny story!
+Geds funny river fishing story!

 In 2000 I took a Belgium guy river fishing!
 We boated down the Halahin River to its mouth!
 Where we moored the boat and set about bank fishing for Butterfish, captains the like!

-After walking back to me showing a very embarrassed face he set about cleaning his wallet( cards and money) in the river.
-He didn’t catch much that afternoon!
+After walking back to me showing a very embarrassed face he set about cleaning his wallet( cards and money) in the river, he didn’t catch much that afternoon!

 The-face-of-fear